tthorntone/AdNauseam-Wiki/Dynamic-filtering:-quick-guide.md

 ![figure 6](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/df-qg-06.png)

-If you want to block all 3rd-party frames by default, except for the embedded video on that particular site, two solutions.
+If you want to block all 3rd-party frames by default, except for embedded Youtube videos on that particular site, two solutions.

 ##### First solution